culturepulse/community-synchronizer/README.md

-# Strapi synchronizer 📝
+# Community synchronizer 📝

-Script for scraping communities and their data from Mongo database to write results to Google sheet and synchronise them with the Strapi CMS.
+Script for scraping communities and their data from Mongo database to write their results into the Google sheet and to synchronise them with the Strapi CMS.

 ## Dependencies